Question by cacacheddar: How do you tell which contact lens goes in which eye?

 Know better?
 Leave us your own answer in the comments below!

-- how do i know which eye my contact goes to?
+- how to know which eye contact goes in which

 - how to tell contact lens power

 - how to tell which contact goes in which eye

 - WHY DO SOME BRANDS OF CONTACTS NOT WORK FOR MY EYES BUT OTHERS DO?